-26 of the most stunning spots in Africa
+25 of Africa's most amazing places to visit

 2. Table Mountain, South Africa

-We've got the table, the wine, all we need's the company.
+We've got the table and the wine, all we need is the company.

 Table Mountain makes Cape Town, one of the world's best beach cities, also one of the world's most photogenic.

 Cable car rides are available to the top of the mesa, giving great views, fantastic sunrises/sunsets and a great photo.
-Challenge: try and limit yourself to 50 pics.
+Challenge: Try to limit yourself to 50 pics.

 3. Djmaa el Fna, Morocco

 The world's most exciting town square, Djmaa el Fna reminds you you're in Africa.
-In the heart of the old city of Marrakech, snake-charmers, henna-painters, story-tellers, date-sellers and orange juice vendors set up their stalls in the sleepy heat of the afternoon.
+In the heart of the old city of Marrakech, snake-charmers, henna-painters, storytellers, date-sellers and orange juice vendors set up their stalls in the sleepy heat of the afternoon.

-As night falls, the vendors are joined by tribal drummers, ladyboy dancers and mobile restaurateurs selling delicious grilled meats, bread and salad as the smoke rises above their stalls till past midnight.
+As night falls, the vendors are joined by tribal drummers, ladyboy dancers and mobile restaurateurs selling delicious grilled meats, bread and salad as the smoke rises above their stalls 'til past midnight.

 4. Sossusvlei Dunes, Namibia